Myths to Know for Passing the TEAS

 3 Myths about Passing the TEAS

-The TEAS test, a precondition for admission in nursing programs, is becoming competitive day by day.
-The Test for Essential Academic Skills (TEAS) is a psychometric tool designed by ATI, to assessthe basicaptitude of students who aspire to study courses related to nursing.
+The TEAS, a precondition for admission in nursing programs, is becoming competitive day by day.
+The Test for Essential Academic Skills is a psychometric tool designed by ATI, to assess the basic aptitude of students who aspire to study courses related to nursing.
 Since schools with nursing programs require candidates who possess certain competencies, it is important for institutes to select the right candidates with the maximum potential for the professional line of nursing.

-It should be known that only a good TEAS score can get you into a strong nursing program with a reputed school.
-Therefore, the journey of your nursing career would only start after passing the TEAS test.
+It should be known that only a good score in this test can get you into a strong nursing program with a reputed school.
+Therefore, the journey of your nursing career would only start after you pass this test.

 It should be known that before you prepare for the test, you should be aware of the formalities involved with ATI.
-There are many study guides available in the market that help you prepare for passing the TEAS test.
-Even though TEAS is a popular nursing entrance test, there are many apprehensions regarding passing the TEAS test.
-Some of the common myths associated with this testare discussed below:
+There are many study guides available in the market that help you prepare forthe test.
+Even though TEAS is a popular nursing entrance test, there are many apprehensions regarding this test.
+Some of the common myths associated with this test are discussed below:

-There is no particular percentile set for passing the TEAS test.
-However, schools are given the liberty to set their own cut-off range for TEAS scores.
-Since there is no passing cut off specified by ATI, the selection criteria on the TEAS score would differ from institute to institute.
+There is no particular percentile set for passing this test.
+However, schools are given the liberty to set their own cut-off range for the scores.
+Since there is no passing cut off specified by ATI, the selection criteria differs from institute to institute.

 Myth 2:The selection of candidates is considering the individual TEAS score only.

-Fact: Even though, there is no passing or failing score mentioned in the TEAS test, the selection of the candidate is done by considering the individual and section-wise performance for the TEAS test.
+Fact: Even though, there is no passing or failing score mentioned, the selection of the candidate is done by considering the individual and section-wise performance.

-It should be known that after the successful completion of the TEAS test, the candidate is given a comprehensive scorecard of his or her performance.
+It should be known that after the successful completion of the test, the candidate is given a comprehensive scorecard of his or her performance.
 This includes the Adjusted Individual Score, National mean, Program mean, Percentile rank - National and Percentile rank - Program.
-Thus, during the selection process, the overall TEAS scores would be considered.
-Hence, passing the TEAS test involves a good performance in every section for the TEAS test.
+Thus, during the selection process, the overall scores would be considered.
+Hence, to pass in this test, one has to perform well in every section.